How to block YouTube on your children’s school devices

 How to take control of a school issued device

-If you can’t control the device, don’t despair!
-You still have options, the best of which is setting parental controls on your home network.
+If you can't adjust the device itself, don't despair!
+You still have the option to manage what happens on your home network.
 In order to do that, you need to make some changes to your router, which is where the internet comes into your home and is turned into a Wi-Fi signal.
 Like the door to your home network, the router is another point where you can set boundaries for what a phone or tablet can do on the internet.

 --> -->